tBaxter/another-rodeo/src/pages/writing/five-conditions.md

 And if you’re a leader thinking of joining BOB, you need to understand where they’re at, too.
 Worse, you need to try to separate where they _think_ they are at from where they are really at, because the problem may not be seen the same way across the management team.
 See Levels 1 and 2, for example.
 Plenty of great leaders have joined companies both large and small and then found out the difference between an organization that truly wants to change versus an organization that wants to feel like it is changing.

 But here’s the thing: recognizing the levels is a great tool for overcoming them.
 And just as Bob successfully made it through in Roy’s original essay, BOB can, too.

+  {% figure img_path "five-conditions.jpeg" "A nonsensical AI-generated image I somehow liked for this, courtesy of hotpot.ai" %}